EduardoAraD/EduardoAraD/README.md

-## Olá!
-Eu sou o Eduardo Araújo 👋
+## Hello!
+I'm Eduardo Araújo 👋

-- 🔭 Eu sou trabalho com Front-end
+- 🔭 I'm a Front-End Developer, and I work mainly with technologies like React JS, React Native and Expo.
-- 🌱 Estudando Expo e NextJS
+- 🌱 Studying NextJS

 <div>
   <a href="github.com/EduardoAraD" />